 You can set up customized alerts for specific geographic areas.
 Source: FleetUp

 That last point is particularly important.
-If you set up a geofence alert to, for example, let a warehouse know that your vehicle is close by, you can instruct the platform to message only the nominated person at the warehouse rather than all users.
-Also, by knowing that a vehicle is nearby, the staff there have time to prepare the goods for loading or off-loading.
+If you set up a geofence alert, for example, to let a warehouse know your vehicle is close by, you can instruct the platform to message only the nominated person at the warehouse rather than all users.
+Also, by knowing the vehicle is nearby, the staff there has time to prepare for loading or unloading.

 We also liked that users can send an alert to clients with the vehicle’s estimated time of arrival (ETA), which is particularly useful for keeping open, clear channels of communication with customers.
 You can send these alerts via email or text message, both of which contain a link to a live map showing the vehicle’s location and the time the driver is expected to reach the customer.

 FleetUp lets you schedule preventive maintenance to help keep your vehicles on the road.
-You can set up servicing events, like oil and oil filter changes, as well as checks on transmission systems, brakes, tire rotation, cooling systems, alignments, belts and hoses, brake fluids and more.
+You can set up servicing events like oil and oil filter changes, as well as checks on the transmission fluid, brakes, tires, cooling system, alignment, belts and hoses, brake fluid, and more.
 You can choose servicing intervals by miles driven, engine hours or time intervals.

-FleetUp’s hardware detects DTCs in each vehicle, presenting the DTC in the vehicle’s record next to a plain-English description of what might be wrong.
+We like that FleetUp’s hardware detects DTCs in each vehicle, presenting the DTC in the vehicle’s record next to a plain-English description of what might be wrong.
 You can also inspect the maintenance history of each vehicle at any time.
-When a vehicle goes in for maintenance, you can assign a maintenance category and add notes, as well as run reports on vehicle maintenance costs as a whole or focus on specific groups of vehicles and specific types of maintenance to understand how much you’re spending and where.
+When a vehicle goes in for service, you can assign a maintenance category and add notes to the record, as well as run reports on vehicle maintenance costs as a whole or focus on specific groups of vehicles and specific types of maintenance to understand how much you’re spending and where.

 FleetUp’s fuel analysis report is designed to help you identify which drivers are costing you fuel with excessive idling.
 Source: FleetUp

-FleetUp’s route optimization feature cuts miles driven and the time taken to reach destinations to increase the number of trips a driver can make each day.
+FleetUp’s route optimization feature enables you to cut miles driven and the time taken to reach destinations and increase the number of trips a driver can make each day.
 For recurring journeys, you can use the desktop software to set a preferred route, and that information will be fed to the driver’s app.
-FleetUp also helps drivers avoid toll roads, travel along roads permitted for the type of vehicle they’re driving, and divert away from road restrictions or anticipated traffic.
+FleetUp also helps drivers avoid toll roads, travel along roads permitted for the type of vehicle they’re driving and steer clear of road restrictions or anticipated traffic.

 You can improve the efficiency of your fleet by training drivers to avoid bad habits.
-On the Fuel tab within the Dashboard/Report section of the control dashboard, supervisors can see which drivers waste the most fuel because of poor driving behaviors, including idling, hard braking, hard acceleration, high RPMs and speeding.
-Based on that information, companies can identify the drivers who need training and those who should be rewarded for efficient driving.
+On the “Fuel” tab within the “Dashboard/Report” section of the control dashboard, supervisors can see which drivers waste the most fuel because of poor driving behaviors, including idling, hard braking, rapid acceleration, high RPMs and speeding.
+Based on that information, companies can identify the drivers who need further training and those who should be rewarded for efficient driving.
 FleetUp’s driver training module is comprehensive and built into the platform, similar to what Azuga and Samsara offer.

 FleetUp’s AI-powered dashcams have dual cameras.
 Source: FleetUp

 FleetUp’s equipment sends data back to your dashboard every 10 seconds – the same rate as Force but faster than Verizon Connect and Azuga.
-However, Samsara’s data updates the most frequently – every second.
+However, rival Samsara’s data updates the most frequently with refreshes every second.
 Get all the details in our full Samsara review.

 FleetUp’s mobile apps are available for both office staff and vehicle operators.
 Source: FleetUp